A quick guide for people who arrange their own home care

 Your local council social services department should tell you how you can find information about the care services available in your area.
 They may suggest some other options, such as:

 What to do if you are not happy with the standard of your home care

 Step 1: Try an informal approach first.
 Explain to the agency why you are not happy with your care and what you would like to happen to make it better.

 Step 2: If this doesn’t work, the next step is to make a formal complaint.
 The agency should have their complaints procedure on their website and in other formats, such as leaflets.

-Step 3: If you are in receipt of a direct payment and are not satisfied with the agency response, you may be able to complain to your local authority, depending on how the payment is managed.
-Check with your local authority.
+Step 3: If you are in receipt of a direct payment and are not satisfied with the agency response, speak to your local authority.
+Depending on how the payment is managed, they may handle your complaint.

 Step 4: If you are not satisfied with the agency’s or local authority's response to your complaint, you can ask the Local Government Ombudsman to investigate.

 Step 5: You can also raise your concerns with the Care Quality Commission (CQC).
 The CQC regulates home care in England.